 If the thought of traveling on an airplane is your biggest concern in regards to booking a cruise right now, we recommend a cruise within your country.
 You’ll likely want to find an option with the same ports of embarkation and debarkation that you can drive to.
 (A cruise that begins and ends at the same port location is called a “closed jaw cruise.”)

 This way, you don't have to get on an airplane.
 You can leave your car at the port parking lot while you sail.

 Cruise Lines Test for COVID, Onboard

-The amount of tests they give passengers and crew depend on multiple things.
+The number of tests they give passengers and crew depends on multiple things.
 This includes the particular cruise line you're sailing with and its policies, and the ports you’ll be traveling to.
 (And the health and safety regulations in the ports' countries.)